How it works

 Share information and context faster

 Real-time collaboration means information flows freely between teams, moving work forward.
-And when new members join a shared channel, they can access and search the channel’s entire history, getting them up to speed quickly.
+And when new members join a channel, they can access and search the channel’s entire history, getting them up to speed quickly.

 Ready to get started?